-At the elementary schools each full-time unit member shall receive two hundred twenty-five (225) minutes of duty-free time per week to devote to lesson planning, grading, or the like.
-Every effort shall be made to ensure that each full-time unit member receives one (1) period of forty-five (45) minutes per full school day as a planning period.
-Unit members who function as a classroom teacher, including exploratory teachers, specialists and special education teachers will have their preparation periods built into their schedule.
-Nurses, guidance counselors, school psychologists, library teachers and OT/PT/Speech staff are responsible for scheduling preparation time within their workday.
+At the elementary schools each full-time unit member shall receive two hundred seventy (270)minutes of duty-free time per week to devote to lesson planning, grading, or the like.
+Every effort shall be made to ensure that each full-time unit member receives six (6) periods of forty-five (45) minutes per 5 day cycle as a planning period.
+Unit members who function as a classroom teacher, including exploratory teachers, specialists, library teachers and special education teachers will have their preparation periods built into their schedule.
+Nurses, guidance counselors, school psychologists, the English Language Learner/Coordinator, and OT/PT/Speech staff are responsible for scheduling preparation time within their workday.